spiceai/docs/spiceaidocs/docs/federated-queries/index.md

 sidebar_position: 2
 ---

 Spice provides a powerful federated query feature that allows you to join and combine data from multiple data sources and perform complex queries.
-This feature enables you to leverage the full potential of your data by aggregating and analyzing information whereever it is stored.
+This feature enables you to leverage the full potential of your data by aggregating and analyzing information wherever it is stored.

 Spice supports federated query across databases (PostgreSQL, MySQL, etc.), data warehouses (Databricks, Snowflake, BigQuery, etc.), and data lakes (S3, MinIO, etc.).
 See [Data Connectors](/data-connectors/index.md) for the full list of supported sources.